Glyn Jones (footballer, born 1959): Playing career

+At the age of 14, in 1973, Jones entered competitive youth football by joining Aston Villa as a schoolboy, showcasing his potential as a goalkeeper through regional trials and school representative matches.
+Returning to Wales, he continued developing locally before trialing with Bristol Rovers on 24 August 1975.
 Jones played for Bristol Rovers, making his league debut against Burnley in October 1977 in a Second division fixture.
 Unfortunately in his third match during that month he and Rovers faced the newly relegated Tottenham Hotspur who had an afternoon to remember as they put nine goals past Jones and his overworked defence without reply in front also of the BBC Match of the Day cameras.
 Ironically Glyn won plaudits for his inspired performance that afternoon and returned to Rovers Reserves team shortly afterwards.
 His next game was at Tottenham for the Reserves in front of a small crowd.
 He also played for Newport County, Shrewsbury Town, Gloucester City and Shrewsbury Town during his career.
 Jones' league debuts for Bristol Rovers, Shrewsbury and Newport were all at Turf Moor against Burnley.

 He also had brief spells with Welsh non-league duo Albion Rovers and Newport YMCA as well as Forest Green Rovers.